joealden/corum-docs/src/development/3-iterations/3-changes.md

 ## An Explanation of each Iteration Stage

-I decided to split up the implementation stage of build Corum up into 3 main parts.
+I decided to split up the implementation stage of building Corum up into 3 main parts.
 The reasoning behind this decision was because I thought it would be much easier if I could focus on a single part of the application at a time instead of switching contexts.
 Also, it would have been almost impossible to develop the